-The GoPro Hero5 Black is the best action cam money can buy right now.
+The GoPro Hero5 Black is the best action camera money can buy right now.
 Thanks to its new 2-inch touchscreen display, it's also a damn sight easier to use than its predecessors.
-Just because it's easier to use doesn't mean you'll be making the most of it though.
+Just because it's easier to use, though, it doesn't mean there aren't still a few tricks to help you make the most of it.

 Take a photo with your voice

 Like Siri in your Apple Watch and Alexa in your Amazon Echo, the GoPro Hero5 Black plays host to its own voice-controlled digital assistant.
 It might not have a cutesy name like the others, but it works just as well, and lets you take snaps and trigger video recordings.